Matt Loughlin

 Matt Loughlin is an American sportscaster who is the radio play-by-play voice of the New Jersey Devils of the National Hockey League on WFAN, where he is partnered with former goaltender and former Devils TV color commentator Chico Resch.

-Loughlin attended St. Mary's High School.
+Loughlin attended St. Mary's High School in South Amboy, New Jersey, which was later renamed as Cardinal McCarrick High School.

 A 1979 graduate of Seton Hall University, Loughlin worked as a sideline reporter and pre- and post-game show host for Devils' telecasts on Fox Sports Net New York from 1997 to 2006.
 He also hosted intermission reports, where he was often paired with Stan Fischler for a question-and-answer feature called "Matt and the Maven".

 Loughlin substituted for play-by-play announcer Mike Emrick on occasion, often due to Emrick's conflicting national broadcast assignments.
 He served a similar role on New York Mets telecasts from 1996 to 2005.

 He has been a resident of Westfield, New Jersey.